Check Your Eligibility

 Asbestosis

-A chronic lung disease caused by scarring of lung tissue from asbestos fibers that become permanently embedded in the lungs.
-When inhaled, these microscopic fibers trigger an inflammatory response as the body attempts to remove them, but the fibers are too durable to be eliminated naturally.
-Over time, this chronic inflammation leads to progressive scarring (fibrosis) of lung tissue, reducing the lungs' ability to expand and contract effectively.
-The condition worsens gradually over years or decades, even after exposure has ended, as existing scar tissue continues to spread.
-Advanced asbestosis can lead to respiratory failure, heart problems, and significantly reduced life expectancy.
+A chronic lung disease caused by scarring of lung tissue from asbestos fibers.
+These microscopic fibers trigger an inflammatory response, leading to progressive scarring (fibrosis) of lung tissue, reducing the lungs' ability to expand and contract effectively.
+The condition worsens gradually over decades, even after exposure has ended.

 Progression RateSlow but steady